jamesedmonston/graphql-authentication-docs/docs/settings/users.md

 ## GraphQL Schema

-The schema that tokens will be assigned to through the [authentication mutations](/usage/authentication).
+The schema that JWTs will be assigned to through the [authentication mutations](/usage/authentication).

 ## Allow Registration